Lvkv m/43

 The Lvkv m/43 (Luftvärnsvärnskanonvagn modell 1943) or "Anti-Aircraft Gun Carriage Model 1943" is a Swedish self-propelled anti-aircraft weapon developed by AB Landsverk and Bofors in 1943 out of the need for a tracked anti-aircraft vehicle to protect armored columns from air attack.
 Based on an elongated version of the hull of a Landsverk L-60 tank and mounting dual Bofors 40 mm L/60 guns the vehicle was adopted into service with the Swedish Army in 1947.

 Development and design

 Due to the Swedish Air Force's inability to maintain air superiority in a potential conflict against a more powerful foe and the reorganization of the armored brigades of Sweden in 1942, the need arose within the Swedish Army for a vehicle that could protect movements of armored vehicles from air attack.
-An order was subsequently given to AB Landsverk to create 42 Gun Carriages mounting a 20mm anti-aircraft gun, however due to a variety of issues no prototype was ever delivered.
+An order was subsequently given to AB Landsverk to create 42 gun carriages mounting a 20mm anti-aircraft gun, however due to a variety of issues no prototype was ever delivered.

-After this a formal order for 17 anti-aircraft vehicles mounting dual 40mm Bofors Automatic Cannons as the main weaponry was placed from the Royal Armed Forces Administration (Kungliga Armeförvaltningen) to both AB Landsverk and Bofors, and formal development of a new vehicle began.
+After this a formal order for 17 anti-aircraft vehicles mounting dual Bofors 40 mm L/60 automatic cannons as the main weaponry was placed from the Royal Armed Forces Administration (Kungliga Armeförvaltningen) to both AB Landsverk and Bofors, and formal development of a new vehicle began.